CaptainJimmy/react-hangman/README.md

 # Hangman Re-Visited....
 React-Visited?

 This is a redesign / revisit of a game I wrote in jQuery, which was a redesign of a game I wrote in vanilla javaScript.
 The original game used keyboard inputs, which doesn't operate well at all in a mobile format.
 I rewrote the game with a jQuery / bootstrap button keyboard.
+The words are pulled from a random word API http://developer.wordnik.com

 Original jQuery Game: https://github.com/CaptainJimmy/JQueryHangman